eighttrigrams/eighttrigrams-tutorials/README.md

 0 failures, 0 errors.
 ```

+With the Cognitect test runner
+test suites in the form of namespaces (separete segments with `.`)
+can be executed by

+    clj -Atest -nadder-test

+and single tests with (separate test name from namespace with `/`)

+    clj -Atest -vadder-test/test-adder

 ## Leiningen

 A more powerful build tool is **Leiningen** (or **lein** for short).
 The greeter example